aichu1/Happy-Birthday/README.md

 <h1> Why i have commit this ?</h1>

-Just cause while I have learned Kotlin I am learning about git too :D
+Only cause while I'm learning Kotlin I am learning about git too :D